 This Historic Resources Review recommends that 111 Vermette Lane does not exemplify distinctive characteristics of type, period or method of construction and recommends that it does not meet criteria for significance and is not eligible for inclusion on the National Register of Historic Places.
-It is therefore recommended that project work will have No Effect on the property.
+It is therefore recommended that the Hands Mill Dam removal project will have No Effect on the property.
 The Vermont State Historic Preservation Office (SHPO) will have the opportunity of review and comment prior to project work.